The Q4 Middesk Index Report is here→

 2. Search a state’s Secretary of State business directory

-Another traditional EIN number verification tool is a Secretary of State business database, if you know which US state the business is registered in.
-Middesk has a Secretary of State website directory that lists the Secretary of State websites for all 50 states, as well as D.C.
-Be aware, however, that some states require registering an account and/or paying a fee to perform a Secretary of State business search.
+Another traditional EIN number verification tool is a Secretary of State business database, if you know which U.S. state the business is registered in.
+Middesk has a Secretary of State website directory that lists the Secretary of State websites for all 50 states, and D.C.
+Be aware that some states require registering an account and/or paying a fee to perform a Secretary of State business search.

 Let’s use Delaware, the state where Google was incorporated, as an example.
 Go to Delaware Entity Search, click in the box that says “Entity Name” or “File Number”, and type in the business’s name or registration number respectively.
 Then click “Search”.